Israel sees no immediate threat from Syrian chemical weapons

 JERUSALEM Israel does not perceive an immediate threat from Syria's chemical weapons, a senior Israeli official said on Sunday, after Western powers warned Damascus could use or lose such arms in the chaos of civil war.

-As Syria's southern neighbor, Israel feels at risk from the deepening conflict and has said it would intervene to stop jihadi rebels or Lebanese Hezbollah guerrillas seizing President Bashar al-Assad's chemical weapons.
+As Syria's southern neighbour, Israel feels at risk from the deepening conflict and has said it would intervene to stop jihadi rebels or Lebanese Hezbollah guerrillas seizing President Bashar al-Assad's chemical weapons.

 "On these matters, we have to be prepared to protect ourselves, by ourselves," Vice Prime Minister Moshe Yaalon told Israel Radio.
 He added: "At this time, we see no sign that this weaponry is being pointed at us".